aivtic/Phase-1-Cybersecurity-Ethical-Hacking-Internship-Labs/INT_301/lab1.md

 Kali Linux is a specialized distribution designed for security auditing and penetration testing.
 It includes numerous tools for these tasks, but it is not intended for everyday use like gaming or general development.
 As a cybersecurity professional, it’s crucial to be adept at navigating both the graphical user interface (GUI) and the command line in Kali Linux.

 ## Required Resources
-- Kali Linux virtual machine (VM) customized for the Ethical Hacker course.
+- Kali Linux virtual machine (VM) customized for Internship Training course.
 - Internet access.

 ## Instructions